datacamp-content/courses-introduction-to-shell/chapter4.md

 seasonal/summer.csv
 ```

-Any time you use `$training` after that,
-the shell will replace it with `seasonal/summer.csv`.

 *** =instructions

-Define a shell variable called `testing` with the value `seasonal/winter.csv`,
+Define a variable called `testing` with the value `seasonal/winter.csv`,
 and then use `head -n 1 $testing` to check its value.

 *** =hint